Scripture Verse

 Sharpest wounds my heart is feeling,

-Touch them, Saviour, with Thy healing!
+Touch them, Savior, with Thy healing!

 For I shrink beneath the terrors